tinker1234/PyCaster/client/PyCaster.md

 shuffle = False # shuffle the songs, this shuffles everytime getSongs is called directory = None # this gets loaded into glob so directory path has to include regex
 # directory = "music/*.mp3"
-PyCasterLogFile = "log/PyCaster.log
+PyCasterContentType="audio/mp3" # content type to send to server PyCasterLogFile = "log/PyCaster.log
 ```